rickardlindberg/rickardlindberg.me/writing/rlmeta-poster2/smartnotes/README.md

 [ ] Can support library (and new Runtime) become smaller?

 [ ] Can "native" calls be removed by adding binding in runtime?

+[ ] Should memo be removed since it is an optimization?

+[ ] Compilation was further complicated now when VM has to be generated and a
+    combined support library created.

+[ ] Try to port to JS to see how flexible it is?

+[ ] Split code generator into code generator and python assembler.
+That makes
+    each phase more clear and allows for optimizations.

+[ ] Write VM as clean as possible in Python.
+Then write a separate optimized
+    VM.